11 JULY 2020

 According to geologists, the Philippine archipelago, including Negros and Panay, were formed over millions of years after repeated collisions of the ever-moving tectonic plates, resulting in volcanic eruptions.
 But the Atis possibly believed or at least entertained the possibility that in some indefinite time, this one event as described above actually took place, thus becoming part of their tradition.

-THE BIRTH OF SIETE PECADOS
+THE LEGEND OF SIETE PECADOS

 On the island of Negros sits the active volcano of Mt Kanlaon--2,435 meters above sea level, the Visayan region’s highest peak.
 Mt Kanloan is home to mysterious landscapes that breathe many fantastic stories, spinning legends and folktales that spread widely across the region.